 - I’ve got a headache

 2. We are stranded for any number of reasons:

 - The car breaks down

 - We get stuck in bad weather

-3. We have need to walk some distance because:
+3. We have to walk some distance because:

-- There is a natural disaster of sorts and help is not coming for some time.
+- There is a natural disaster and help will take a long time to come.

-Alright, now let’s look at each category in a bit more detail:
+Alright, now let’s look at the products in each category!

 1. Small Everyday Emergencies:

-- A few bandages and alcohol wipes and Neosporin
+- A few bandages, alcohol wipes, and Neosporin

 - Adult Tylenol and Ibuprofen

-- 2 water bottles (my two girls are ADDICTED to water: it creates mini-emergencies all the time)
+- 2 water bottles (my two girls are ADDICTED to water, which creates “mini-emergencies” all the time)

 - Empty Gallon Ziplocs (think soiled clothes or stinky diapers)